-A UN film pushes an ambitious plan to mitigate the impact of climate change on the Sahel by planting trees across it.
-But, averting disaster requires even bigger thinking.
+Mitigating climate change's impact on the Sahel by planting trees across it, is not enough.
+Averting disaster requires even bigger thinking.

 It's going take a fully democratic anti-capitalist movement to fight climate change.
 The case of South Africa shows how long we have to go.